 Okay, so.
 This is a problem.
 Why?

-Maria Klawe looked at introductory computer science courses in college campuses, and identified several barriers to women’s access to computer science:
+Maria Klawe looked at introductory computer science courses in college campuses, and identified several barriers to women’s access to computer science:2Klawe’s work focuses specifically on women, but the same principles apply to other URM groups as well.

 Let’s look at each of these issues and see why Python is a good fit to counter them.